Google Analytics 4 Integration

 Events Not Appearing in GA4

-4. Caching Plugins: WordPress caching or optimization plugins may interfere - add GA4 to exclusion lists
+4. Caching plugins: WordPress caching or optimization plugins may interfere — add GA4 to exclusion lists.

-No Custom Measurement ID Working
+Custom Measurement ID Not Working

-If using "Use existing tag" option:
+If you're using "Use existing tag":

-• Ensure GA4 is properly installed on the parent page before the widget loads
+• Ensure GA4 is properly installed on the parent page before the widget loads (gtag.js must define window.gtag).

-Updated on: 29/01/2026
+Updated on: 23/04/2026

 Was this article helpful?